ypconfig/ypconfig/configuration.md

   - vlan
   - loopback
 - For bond interfaces, set the following options:
-  - mode, the bond-mode you want to use.
+  - bond-mode, the bond-mode you want to use.
 See (this documentation)[https://www.kernel.org/doc/Documentation/networking/bonding.txt] for more information.
     - balance-rr
     - active-backup
     - balance-xor